 Elizabeth Jurist, known as Libby Titus, was born in Woodstock, New York, on July 6, 1947.
 After brief studies at Bard College, she entered the folk-rock scene, releasing Libby Titus in 1968 on Hot Biscuit.
-A second self-titled album appeared in 1977 on Columbia, featuring the co-written hit "Love Has No Pride" with Eric Kaz, which reached the Australian top 5 via Daryl Braithwaite.
+A second self-titled album appeared in 1976 on Columbia, featuring the co-written hit "Love Has No Pride" with Eric Kaz, which reached the Australian top 5 via Daryl Braithwaite's version.
 She collaborated with Phil Ramone, Robbie Robertson, Paul Simon, Carly Simon, and provided backing vocals for Martin Mullâs 1972 debut.
-In 1989 she produced the New York Rock and Soul Revue with Donald Fagen and "Florida Room" for his 1993 album Kamakiriad.
-An anthology was released by Pony Canyon in 1996.
-She died on October 13 2024 at age 77.
+In 1992 she produced the New York Rock and Soul Revue with Donald Fagen and "Florida Room" for his 1993 album Kamakiriad.
+An anthology of three of her previously unissued songs was released by Pony Canyon in 1996.
+She died on October 13, 2024 at age 77.

 Read All